endojs/endo/packages/ses/README.md

 The `Compartment` constructor accepts a `transforms` option.
 This is an array of JavaScript source to source translation functions, in the order they should be applied.
-The input and output must both be valid JavaScript "Program" grammar constructions, code that is valid in a `<script>`, not a module.
+Passing the source to the first function's input, then from each function's output to the next's input, the final function's output must be a valid JavaScript "Program" grammar construction, code that is valid in a `<script>`, not a module.

 ```js
 const transforms = [addCodeCoverageInstrumentation];